dsouths/pharmacy4u/README.md

 I found the following tutorial helpful (https://www.simplilearn.com/tutorials/git-tutorial/merge-conflicts-in-git) & used git pull function to merge version & fix error.

 During the project I discovered the importance of git commit & git push & how I could revert back to previous versions if necessary.
-This is a practice I plan to use as I develop my skills as a software developer
+This is a practice I plan to use as I develop my skills as a software developer.

+I have also used a mixture of measurements Px / EM / % in this project & feel it best practice moving forward to use one unit of measurement where possible.
+I discovered when creating media queries that EM & % is best used for sizing as Px are an absolute unit of measure & not used as best practice in this scenario.

 <h1>Deployment</h1>